Hyper-Hermitian Weyl Double Copy: Brief Overview of the Classical Double Copy

 where $x^A=\{y,-x\}$ and $\partial_{A} \equiv \partial_{x^{A}}$.
-It is shown in \cite{Dunajski:1998nj} that the metric (\ref{metricHyperHermitian})is a hyper-Hermitian metric and that every hyper-Hermitian metric locally arises under this construction.
-Within the formalism, it is shown a relation with the hyper-K\"ahler case described by Plebanski's second heavenly equation (\ref{Plebanski_Des}).
-Such relation is given by the existence of a potential $\Theta^A$ such that $\nabla_{A0'} \Theta^A =0$, which in turn, ensures locally the existence of a scalar function $\theta$ which satisfies (\ref{Plebanski_Des}).
+It is shown in \cite{Dunajski:1998nj} that the metric of eq. (\ref{metricHyperHermitian}) is a hyper-Hermitian metric and every hyper-Hermitian metric locally arises under this construction.
+Within the formalism, a relation with the hyper-K\"ahler case described by Plebanski's second heavenly eq. (\ref{Plebanski_Des}) is shown.
+Such a relation is given by the existence of a potential $\Theta^A$ such that $\nabla_{A0'} \Theta^A =0$, which in turn ensures locally the existence of a scalar function $\theta$ that satisfies eq. (\ref{Plebanski_Des}).
 Every hyper-Hermitian manifold admits a Lee form, which is a one-form $A$ depending on the manifold metric \cite{CBoyer:1988,Dunajski:1998nj}.
-In this context, Lee form is given in terms of the potential $\Theta^A$ in the following form
+In this context, the Lee form is given in terms of the potential $\Theta^A$ in the following form

 where $u^A=(u,v)$.